MMachado05/floss-alternatives/README.md

 ***
 [1] Seen by some as an abandoned project.

-[2] Source-available, and charges a one-time fee.
-Spearheaded by Louis Rossman, a big proponent in right-to-repair, F/LOSS, etc.

 [3] Anki *is* fully open-source, however they legitimize their operations by creating the product out of a registered business.
 Thus, donations have been decided to be too logistically complex to justify setting up.
 If you want to support Anki monetarily, you can do so by purchasing [AnkiMobile Flashcards](https://apps.apple.com/us/app/ankimobile-flashcards/id373493387), which basically just serves as a way to donate $25 (DO NOT ACCIDENTALLY GET THE ADVERTISED ANKIPRO APP, this is NOT the app created by Anki developers to my knowledge.)